nipreps/fmripost-aroma/docs/outputs.rst

 .. warning::

-   GIFTI metric files follow the FreeSurfer conventions and are not modified by *fMRIPrep* in any way.
+   GIFTI metric files follow the FreeSurfer conventions and are not modified by *fMRIPost-AROMA* in any way.

    The Human Connectome Project (HCP) inverts the sign of the curvature and sulcal depth maps.
-For consistency with HCP, *fMRIPrep* follows these conventions and masks the medial wall of CIFTI-2 dscalar files.
+For consistency with HCP, *fMRIPost-AROMA* follows these conventions and masks the medial wall of CIFTI-2 dscalar files.

 .. _fsderivs: